MichaelJHTaggart/dnd/src/content/campaigns/the-journey.md

     deathDate: 2021-11-20
     causeOfDeath: "Died a heroic death in an epic battle against a villian, saving Toes and Abernath."
   - playerName: "Erik"
-    name: "Dwarf"
+    name: "Gilford"
     class: "Cleric?"
     race: "Dwarf"
     level: 5
     quote: "Thoughtful, and prudent"
     deathDate: 2021-12-02
-    causeOfDeath: "After killing some innocent shop keepers, was killed by a famed wizard who claimed to have served 'justice'."
+    causeOfDeath: "After killing some innocent shop attendants who attempted to raise the alarm of their shop keeper being killed by Sadi, was killed by a famed wizard who claimed to have served 'justice'."
   - playerName: "Erik"
     name: "Leon"
     class: "Paladin"